 There are eight stages in total, but they all tend to feel like the same stretch of screen with a different background until you encounter the boss.
 Some of the levels have some interesting features, though.
 There’s a factory area, something this game has over the SNES version of Final Fight, where there’s the occasional press that can come down upon you or your opponents.
 Some levels also have the occasional pit you can toss your foes into, or end up falling into yourself, if you’re not careful.
 Naturally, there’s also an elevator, because it’s a beat-em-up.
 It’s the law.
 In this one, however, there are no walls, meaning you’re free to chuck enemies to their hideous demise on the ground below.
 Just don’t get thrown off, yourself.

-If there’s any reason to play this game over its superior sequels, though, it would have to be Yuzo Koshiro’s soundtrack.
-His musical styles (like techno and club music, among other things) sound fantastic through the Genesis’s sound hardware.
-The highlights would probably have to be the songs for the first and the final stage, although there are still plenty of good tracks to find in there.
-The sound effects, sadly, are rather weak, especially the one when your character takes damage, which could probably be best described as somebody punching aluminum foil.
-There are a few voice clips, as well, and while they sound a little scratchy, they do help make the game a little more exciting.
-Interestingly enough, a few of the sound effects were taken straight from Sega’s 1989 game The Revenge of Shinobi, and generally are the SoR’s best sound effects.
+If there’s any reason to play this game over its superior sequels, though, it would have to be Yuzo Koshiro’s classic soundtrack.
+His music, inspired by club and techno hits of the time, fit the Genesis’s particular sound hardware well.
+The highlights would probably have to be the tracks for the first and final stages, although there’s more than few good tracks on your way to the end.
+The sound effects are rather weak, however, and the digitized voices are rare and scratchy.
+Interestingly enough, a few of the sound effects were taken straight from Sega’s 1989 game The Revenge of Shinobi.

 The original Streets of Rage was also featured on Sega Classics Arcade Collection 5-in-1 for the Sega CD.
 This release is almost exactly the same as what you’d get on the Genesis.